gkarthiks/cronjob-schedule-table/README.md

 This small utility program provides the CronJob listing along with the schedules in a HTML page.

 By default, the cronjobs are listed within the current namespace.
-To get the cluster wide list, pass "POD_NAMESPACE" empty string in env variable.
-Also pass the go-html-template path in "TMPL_FILE_PATH" variable.
+To get the cluster wide list, pass `POD_NAMESPACE` empty string in env variable.
+Also pass the go-html-template path in `TMPL_FILE_PATH` variable.

 Values passed to the html template will construct a page as shown below.
 ![](page.png)